-Colombian Drinks: Best 23 Colombian Beverages And Non Alcoholic Drinks In Colombia
+Colombian Drinks: Best 23 Colombian Beverages And Non-Alcoholic Drinks In Colombia

 1. Aguardiente Colombia

 Aguardiente Colombia is the most popular in the list of drinks in Colombia.
 You will see people having Aguardiente at home and when partying in the streets.
-You can drink Aguardiente in a shot or you can mix with juice too.
+You can drink Aguardiente in a shot or you can mix it with juice too.

 2. Colombian Rum

-Colombian Rum is also local favorite for Colombian beverages.
+Colombian Rum is also a local favorite for Colombian beverages.
 The most popular Colombian rums are Ron Viejo de Caldas and Dictador.
 You will see also other International rum brands in Colombia.
 You can have rum mixed with coke.

 Beers in Colombia